Religion in Nazi Germany: Jehovah's Witnesses

+Anabaptists

+There is an ongoing debate about the level of complicity Anabaptist communities had in the Nazi regime.
+Despite a historic pacifist stance, a number of Mennonite leaders and congregations embraced the rise of the Nazi Party.
+When the Reich persecuted the Rhön Bruderhof and the Gestapo forcefully disbanded it in 1937, Michael Horsch, brother of American Mennonite author John Horsch and leader of the Federation of Mennonite Churches of South Germany, publicly disavowed and discredited the community.
+Horsch defended the government's actions and claimed the disbandment of the community was not persecution, but rather the result of internal mismanagement.
+Mennonite publications defended the German government's persecution of other sects, such as Jehovah's Witnesses, thus ensuring there was no association between those persecuted and Mennonites.
+In Prussia, Mennonite leaders were highly outspoken in favor of the 1939 invasion of Poland, which some viewed as a war of liberation that would result in a fusion of Germany with Christendom.

 Atheists

 On 13 October 1933, Deputy Führer Rudolf Hess issued a decree stating: "No National Socialist may suffer any detriment on the ground that he does not profess any particular faith or confession or on the ground that he does not make any religious profession at all."
 However, the regime strongly opposed "Godless Communism" and all of Germany's freethinking (freigeist), atheist, and largely left-wing organizations were banned the same year.

 In a speech made during the negotiations for the Nazi-Vatican Concordant of 1933, Hitler argued against secular schools, stating: "Secular schools can never be tolerated because such schools have no religious instruction, and a general moral instruction without a religious foundation is built on air; consequently, all character training and religion must be derived from faith."
 One of the groups closed down by the Nazi regime was the German Freethinkers League.
-Christians appealed to Hitler to end anti-religious and anti-Church propaganda promulgated by Free Thinkers, and within Hitler's Nazi Party some atheists were quite vocal in their anti-Christian views, especially Martin Bormann.
+Christians appealed to Hitler to end anti-religious and anti-Church propaganda promulgated by Free Thinkers, and within Hitler's Nazi Party, the atheist Martin Bormann was quite vocal in his anti-Christian views.
 Heinrich Himmler, who himself was fascinated with Germanic paganism, was a strong promoter of the gottgläubig movement and he did not allow atheists into the SS, arguing that their "refusal to acknowledge higher powers" would be a "potential source of indiscipline".
 In the SS, Himmler announced: "We believe in a God Almighty who stands above us; he has created the earth, the Fatherland, and the Volk, and he has sent us the Führer.
 Any human being who does not believe in God should be considered arrogant, megalomaniacal, and stupid and thus not suited for the SS."
 He also declared: "As National Socialists, we believe in a Godly worldview."